sfpacman/Read_InterOp_illumina/README.md

 * run_level_metrics

 ### Configuration
-No additional arguments are included for modifying Illumina QC column names and metric conversion for the final report.
+No additional arguments are included for modifying Illumina QC column names and metric conversion for the final report as the format is strictly defined.
 However, you can simply change the implenetation for the following functions.

 * ```get_columns_name()```
 * ```get_metrics()```